Amund-Fremming/tero-platform/Tasklist.md

 **Admin**
 - [x] Delete games
 - [x] Endponints for user history, how many active last week, last month and today
-- [ ] Endpoints for fetching logs based on time or ceverity
 - [ ] Possibility to view config like redirect (for debugging)

 **Store games**
-- [ ] Model relations table for a registered user to persist games they have played
+- [x] Model relations table for a registered user to persist games they have played
-- [ ] Endpoint for persisting a game
+- [x] Endpoint for persisting a game
 - [ ] Endpoint for listing a game

 **System log**
 - [x] Enums for action and ceverity
 - [x] Implement and SQL migration
 - [x] Import integrations on startup to INTEGRAITON_IDS and INTEGRATION_NAMES
+- [x] api for gettings logs by filters/pagination
 - [ ] Add logs where neccesarry
-- [ ] api for gettings logs by filters/pagination

 **SignalR microservice**
 - [x] Create C# project with signal installed